Koras0ff/UD_Ottoman_Turkish-DUDU/README.md

 This project comprises sentences that are automaticaly annotated via machamp (Van der Goot et al., 2021) and then manually rectified.
 Sentences were written between 14th and 20th century from various genres such as fiction, news, article, registry record, and religious preach.

 # Acknowledgments
-I am immensely grateful to Fatma Elcan for her tremendous help in providing us with sentences.
+I am immensely grateful to Fatma Elcan for her tremendous help in providing me with sentences.